Ovenoboyo/moosync-tidal/README.md

 **author** is the name of the author of the extension.

+## Extension Lifecycle

+The extension system in Moosync makes use of events to functions.

+### Events

+**Documentation for events can be found [here](https://moosync.cf/docs/extensions_api/interfaces/index.MoosyncExtensionTemplate.html)**

+The basic events are:

+- onStarted: Fired when extension is started
+- onStopped: Fired when extension is stopped

+It is recommended to create an instance of your required code inside the onStarted Event and destroy the same in onStopped.

+Example for implementation of each event can be found [here](https://github.com/Moosync/extension-typescript-template/blob/main/src/extension.ts)

+### API

+You may also make use of the on demand API to fetch data from Moosync.

+Documentation for the API can be found [here](https://moosync.cf/docs/extensions_api/interfaces/index.extensionAPI.html)

 ## Creating the extension

 To generate the output of webpack